MitchelPaulin/RayTracer/README.md

 ## Example Renders

 There are a handful of example renders which are built into the ray tracer.
 List them using `--help`.
-Some renders can take a long so it's also recommended to specify as many threads as you can spare with `--threads`.
+Some renders can take a long time so it's also recommended to specify as many threads as you can spare with `--threads`.

 ### Glass Pawn [^2]